Background on Registered Sex Offender Laws

 The U.S. Congress and individual states have passed various laws that require states to monitor registered sex offenders.
 These laws include but are not limited to, the Jacob Wetterling Crimes Against Children Act, the Pam Lychner Sex Offender Tracking and Identification Act, and Megan's Law.

-On March 5, 2003, The Supreme Court rules that information about posting registered sex offenders on the Internet.
+On March 5, 2003, The Supreme Court rules that states may continue posting information about registered sex offenders on the Internet.

 Every 8 minutes, Child Protective Services finds evidence for or substantiated, a claim of child sexual abuse.